kochelmonster/articles/cleancode/article.md

 Performance is a crucial aspect of software, but it must be considered in context.
 Professional software development is fundamentally about cost efficiency—delivering substantial functionality with minimal effort.
 Functionality encompasses not only features, but also reliability, maintainability, extensibility, portability, testability, and execution speed.
 Software must be "fast enough" for its intended use: in most cases, this means the user doesn't have to wait, but in some domains, such as real-time stock trading, even a millisecond can be too slow.

 Optimization should only begin when the software isn't fast enough.
-This principle, echoed by Einstein's advice to "make things as simple as possible, but not simpler," reminds us that excessive optimization can be counterproductive.
+This principle, echoed by Einstein's advice to "make things as simple as possible, but not simpler, " reminds us that excessive optimization can be counterproductive.
 Optimized code almost always comes at the expense of maintainability and readability, and the speed improvements are almost always purchased with the disadvantages described in the first part of this article.

 When we examine the optimizations in detail, it becomes clear that they are all processor-specific.
 Loop unrolling enables pipelining, switch-case code leverages branch prediction, and table-driven code exploits cache optimization.
 The speed advantage is only visible on processors that support these techniques.
 For example, the author was able to achieve a 150% speedup on a small PIC microcontroller by replacing a switch-case with a function pointer array.
 While most modern processors support these optimizations, future processor generations could make them obsolete—or even favor different techniques, such as indirections.
 In that case, highly optimized code may become a liability, running slower than clean code.